 Responsible Administrator: University Compliance Director; firstname.lastname@example.org.

-Responsible Executive: Associate Vice Chancellor for Strategy and Policy
+Responsible Executive: Vice Chancellor for Institutional Integrity and General Counsel

 |Revision Date||Revision Summary|